gibson042/syrup/draft-specification.md

 ### Dictionaries

 Dictionaries are unordered maps between keys and values representing structures where keys can be easily looked up to retrieve values.
-Any valid syrup value can be used as a key or value in a dictionary.
+Any valid syrup value can be used as a key or value in a dictionary, and a dictionary may be empty (i.e., consist of zero keys and zero values).

-Dictionaries begin with a `{` character and then serialize each key value pair one after another, and finally ending in a `}`.
-The key value pairs are serialized according to their types with no separator between.
+The serialization of a dictionary begins with a `{`, followed by the serialization of each successive key-value pair as ordered by sorting, and finally ends with a `}`.
+The serialization of a key-value pair is the serialization of the key according to its type and then the serialization of the value according to its type, with nothing in between the two.

-In order to ensure the same dictionary always serializes to the same sequence of octets (its canonicalized form).
-Sorting is done by first serializing all keys to their respective Syrup values and then the dictionary is sorted on those values.
-Refer to the [Sorting Algorithm section](#sorting-algorithm) for comparing two values.
+In order to ensure the same dictionary always serializes to the same sequence of octets (its canonicalized form), dictionary members are sorted by the serialization of their keys.
+Refer to the [Sorting Algorithm section](#sorting-algorithm) for details.

 #### Example